Laratypes/docs/en/getting-started/essentials/security/introduction.md

 :::

-When you initialize a Laratype project with `create-laratype`, the `@laratype/auth` package is included by default.
+By default, when you initialize a Laratype project with `create-laratype`, the `@laratype/auth` package is already installed.
 You only need to configure authentication options in `config/auth.ts`.